Press / Media

 “You can’t make this up,” she told the audience.
 “I just had my husband calling.
 I decided I wouldn’t answer it.”

-Dr. Greason has been named Dean of the Honors Dept. Monmouth University / President of the T. Thomas Fortune Foundation.
+Dr. Greason has been named Dean of the Honors Department – Monmouth University.